-So much so in fact that volunteers of the study that were asked to carry out mentally challenging tasks went on to eat 253 more calories (almost 30% more) in just one meal than those that were told to daydream.
+So much so that volunteers on the study who were asked to carry out mentally challenging tasks went on to eat 253 more calories (almost 30% more), in just one meal, than those that were told to daydream.

-A gain of 365g every year after the age of 25 would mean that by the time you hit your 50th birthday you’d have laid down an extra 20 lbs (almost one and a half stones) of excess body fat – or as it’s better known ...middle aged spread!
+A gain of 1.5lbs every year after the age of 20 would mean that by the time you hit your 50th birthday you’d have laid down an extra 45 lbs (over 3 stone!) of excess body fat – or as it’s better known ...middle aged spread!

 Spot reduction, the term used for attempting to reduce fat by exercising the muscle underneath fat deposits (such as doing sit ups to get rid of abdominal fat or thigh raises to get rid of fat stored on the hips) does not work.